Back to School Must Haves

 - dry erase marker

 - piece of black felt (dry erase eraser)

 - 24 pack of crayons

 - glue stick *write student number on tube and on the cap 🙌

 Several designs for pencil box name tags are available because different teachers need different things.
 The tags fit perfectly on the plastic pencil boxes you can get for $1 at Target, Walmart, Michaels, drug stores. etc. I didn’t link to any pencil boxes, because I can’t find them online for a consistent reasonable price.
 You don’t need to pay more than $1 for them- trust me!

 The name tags also fit into the clear window of pencil pouches if you like that option!

-Here are the top reasons why individual supplies will be a must in my classroom:
+Here are the top reasons why individual supplies are a must in any classroom: